Romance scam: Australia

+United Kingdom

+According to UK Finance, romance scams were the fastest growing category of cybercrime in the United Kingdom in 2023, increasing by a third from 2022 to a total loss of £93m.

+United States

-In 2016, the US Federal Bureau of Investigation received reports of more than US $220 million being lost by victims of relationship scams.
+In 2023, the US Federal Bureau of Investigation received reports of more than US $650 million being lost by victims of relationship scams.
 This was approximately seven times what was stolen through phishing scams and almost 100 times the reported losses from ransomware attacks.

 According to FBI IC3 statistics, the crime has been at an alarming rise.
 Monetary loss in the United States rose from $211 million to $475 million from 2017 to 2019.
-Number of cases rose from 15372 to 19473 in only two years.
+The number of cases of reported romance scams rose from 15,372 to 19,473 in those two years.